tasnimtalha09/LA-Crime-Analysis-from-2020-to-2025/README.md

 ### Extreme Gradient Boosting (XGBoost) Classifier
 XGBoost is an ensemble learning method that builds multiple decision trees sequentially, where each new tree tries to correct the errors of the previous ones.
 It combines these trees’ predictions using a weighted sum to produce highly accurate classifications.
 For our model, we set `n_estimators = 1000`, `max_depth = 50` and `learning_rate = 0.1` to balance performance and computation, while using `eval_metric = "logloss"` to monitor training progress.

+### K-Nearest Neighbour (KNN) Classifier
+The K-Nearest Neighbour (KNN) classifier predicts the class of a data point based on the majority class of its closest neighbors in the feature space.
+It essentially “asks” nearby observations, Who are your closest friends, and what class do they belong to? to decide the classification.
+The number of neighbors (k) controls how many nearby points influence the decision, and distance metrics determine how closeness is calculated.
+For our model, we relied on the default parameters.
+KNN is straightforward and interpretable but can be computationally intensive for large datasets because it needs to calculate distances to all points for each prediction.

+### Gaussian Naive Bayes (GNB) Classifier
+The Gaussian Naive Bayes (GNB) classifier applies Bayes’ theorem under the assumption that the features are independent and normally distributed within each class.
+It calculates the probability of a data point belonging to each class based on its feature values, then chooses the class with the highest likelihood.
+This method is highly efficient and works well with high-dimensional data because it requires estimating only a few parameters per feature.
+For our model, we relied on the default Gaussian likelihood assumption, which allowed rapid training and prediction, making GNB particularly suitable for large datasets or situations where computation speed is critical.

 ## Performance Evaluation